fxckgfw/shadowsocks-wiki/Configure-Shadowsocks-with-Supervisor.md

+If you want to run Shadowsocks in the background, use [supervisor](http://supervisord.org/index.html).

-Here is an example of running shadowsocks with [supervisor](http://supervisord.org/index.html) on Debian 7.0:
+Here is an example of running shadowsocks with supervisor on Debian 7.0:

 Edit `/etc/shadowsocks.json`